July 2020

 June 2015

-Dr. Dohyeong Kim had an interview with the National Public Radio (NPR), Wall Street Journal (WSJ), and a few local media concerning the recent outbreak of Middle East Respiratory Syndrome (MERS) in South Korea.
+Dr. Dohyeong Kim had an interview with the National Public Radio (NPR), Wall Street Journal (WSJ), and a few local media concerning the recent outbreak of the Middle East Respiratory Syndrome (MERS) in South Korea.
 He emphasized the importance of transparency, professionalism and accountability in communication with the public in order to address unwarranted panic over the disease and widespread distrust of government.
 The details can be found at: South Korea’s MERS Crisis Exposes Public Distrust Of Leaders

 February 2015